ldtteam/MinecoloniesWiki/pages/src/source/workers/blacksmith.md

 ---
-title: Blacksmith
+type: worker
+worker: blacksmith
-layout: default
+layout: worker
 ---
-# Blacksmith

 {% capture content %}
 The Blacksmith is a part of your colony's production line.
 The Blacksmith will craft tools, swords, and armor to supply workers with items.
 (However, they do not craft bows or fishing poles.)